JavaMoney/javamoney-examples/web/javamoney-payment-cdi-event/README.md

 If you have not yet done so, you must [Configure Maven](../README.md#mavenconfiguration) before testing the quickstarts.

-Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Web Profile
+Start JBoss Enterprise Application Platform 6 or JBoss WildFly 7 with the Web Profile
 -------------------------

 1. Open a command line and navigate to the root of the JBoss server directory.